3 Methods You Should Steal from Regulated Environment

 Example:

-f this record is not found during test automation, include a message that the DB script needs to be run before the test.
+Your test relies on a DB script that creates a record.
+If this record is not found during test automation, include a message that the DB script needs to be run before the test.

 3. Implement Retries for Network-Related Issues